 Founded in 2008, Santa Fe Hestia Fund is a giving circle comprised of dedicated women who live in or have a connection with Santa Fe, New Mexico.
 The group uses the name of Hestia, the Greek goddess of the hearth.
 Our goal is to increase the high school graduation rate by supporting MIDDLE SCHOOL children.
-We have granted nearly $1 Million Dollars to local nonprofit organizations in the past 10 years.
+We have granted over $1 Million Dollars to local nonprofit organizations in the past 10 years.

 We believe that supporting middle school students to graduate from high school is a keystone achievement that gives them the self-confidence to lead fulfilling lives.

-Young people who have been successful at making valued contributions in their lives, and who are able to build meaning from interactions with their world, can become resilient young adults who are able to identify, create and navigate opportunities for self-growth.
+Young people who have been successful at making valued contributions in their lives, and who are able to build meaning from interactions with their world, can become resilient young adults who are able to identify, create, and navigate opportunities for self-growth.